plaethos09/Devops_Answers/EC2_answers.md

 The state transition gives insight into what is currently happening with the instance.
 Monitoring tools track state changes over time.
 Certain instance actions like restart or resize cause transitions between restricted states.

-22. How does EC2 instance placement work in different Availability Zones?
+**22. How does EC2 instance placement work in different Availability Zones?**

 EC2 instances can be launched in different Availability Zones (AZs) within a region to achieve high availability and fault tolerance.
 Here is how EC2 placement works with AZs: